bacpack-system/packager/tests/README.md

 ## TODO

 - [ ] Add test documentation
-- [ ] Add another specific testing image
 - [ ] Test if docker remove works
+- [ ] remove dependency on port 1122
+- [ ] check repo consistency on the start of process

 ## Requirements